Understanding Student Loans 101

 There are two broad categories of loans: federal and private.
 If you take anything away from this article, it should be that federal loans are much, much better than private loans.
 Your goal should be to get all the loans you need from the government.
 Only take out a private student loan as a last resort.
 The government caps how much it lends out to students, so if you turn to a private loan, do so only after you’ve gotten all you can in federal loans.

 Very broadly, this is how federal loans are granted: Before each school year begins, the government informs each school how much federal money it will receive to dispense to its students.
 The two main types of federal loans, Stafford and Perkins, are issued to students.
-A third, called a PLUS loan, is made to a student’s parents.
+A third, called a Direct PLUS loan, is made to a student’s parents.
 Each school is given a cap on the amount of money it can distribute for each type of loan.
-(Read our checklist for more details on the types of loans.)

 When you apply to college, you’ll send the government a description of your family’s financial situation in something called the Free Application for Federal Student Aid (FAFSA).
 Using that, the government determines how much your family can be expected to contribute toward your education the next year and notifies the schools you’ve applied to of that amount.